Understanding Gun Trusts

 Advantages of a Gun Trust

-It also lets you transfer NFA items to whoever inherits them upon your death without incurring the $200 transfer tax to get it to the new owner.
 Plus, if you pass away, having a Trust will let your estates bypass probate for your firearms and other things, keeping your stuff from becoming a matter of public record.

 Additional Details

-A Gun Trust doesn’t just protect the NFA items you bought with it.
-It can also include non-NFA items like handguns, shotguns, rifles, and, in many cases, family heirlooms.
-It’s pretty simple to move firearms into a Trust, like listing the items out on a schedule document at the end of the Trust.
-Once they’re in, they get the same protections as an NFA item.
-If you file for your NFA items as an individual and later decide that you want an NFA Trust for your collection, then you’ll need to apply for another Tax Stamp to move the collection into the Trust.
-That means that you are repaying the $200 Tax Stamp for every NFA firearm that you want to move within the Trust.
-Therefore, you need to decide how you want to structure your NFA items before you purchase your first NFA item.
+IMPORTANT NOTE; If you file for your NFA items as an individual and later decide that you want an NFA Trust for your collection, you’ll need to apply for another Tax Stamp to move each item into the Trust.
+That means you are repaying the $200 Tax Stamp for each NFA firearm you want to move to the Trust.
+So, BEFORE you buy, decide whether you want to own the silencer individually or whether you want your trust to own the silencer!